-Overall responsibility for TREE at the University of Basel lies with Prof. Dr. Max Bergman at the Institute of Sociology.
-He co-directs the project along with Thomas Meyer, education sociologist and project initiator, and educational scientist Dr. Sandra Hupka-Brunner.
+Overall responsibility for TREE at the University of Bern lies with Prof Dr Ben Jann, who is the principal investigator (PI) vis-à-vis the SNF.
+He is supported by co-investigators Prof Dr Rolf Becker and Prof Dr Christian Imdorf.
+Thomas Meyer, educational sociologist and project initiator, co-directs the project at the operative level, along with educational scientist Dr Sandra Hupka-Brunner.
 For a complete list of academic personnel involved in TREE, see the section "TREE collaborators" (p.
-18).
+20).